 Mini-split smells are obvious, if unpleasant ways to recognize that there’s something wrong with your HVAC system.
 Heating and cooling equipment shouldn’t smell when running normally.
 When you identify a bad smell coming from your mini-split, call a trusted HVAC technician when you can.

-Edington Heating & Cooling Inc can provide the quick, effective mini-split repair in Troy you deserve.
-Our technicians are familiar with all the mini-split AC smells you might encounter.
-To help you protect your HVAC system, we’d like to share some of the most common smells and what they could mean.
+Edington Heating & Cooling Inc can provide the prompt, effective mini-split repair in you deserve.
+Our technicians are familiar with all the mini-split AC smells you may encounter.
+To help you protect your HVAC system, we’d like to share some of the most common smells and what they will mean.

 1. Musty or Moldy Smell

 A mini-split AC musty smell is most often a telltale sign of mold spores.
 You may describe it as stale or similar to dirty socks.
 Mold and mildew are problematic for mini-split systems, and professional cleaning is often required.
 Spores could circulate through your entire home if components like the air handler are affected.

 In some cases, your mini-split smells like urine instead.
 This is a result of mycotoxins produced by bacterial growth.
 If you live with someone with allergies or respiratory problems, these mycotoxins can aggravate symptoms.
 Moving quickly when your mini-split smells moldy can spare you a lot of trouble.